 * Legal & General, and the Centre for Economics and Business Research consultancy.

-** This calculation is a simulated historical performance.
-Past performance is not a reliable indicator of future performance.
+** This calculation is based on past performance, which is not a reliable indicator of future performance.

 Zoopla Limited is an introducer appointed representative of Gallium Fund Solutions Limited (Reference number: 487176) which is authorised and regulated by the Financial Conduct Authority.